CATARACT:

 Is cataract surgery painful?

-No, surgery is done using local anaesthetic and is generally well tolerated.
+Cataract surgery is performed using local anaesthetic and is generally well tolerated.
+Experiences can vary between patients.

 Which lens do you use?